nbockisch/raycaster-engine/README.md

-# raycaster-engine
-A raycaster engine written in C++ with OpenGL
+A raycaster engine written in C++ with SDL2